-Catholic Charities (CC) approaches school readiness goals as a continuum of learning for children ages birth to five.
+For the 2021-2022 grant year, Catholic Charities (CC) did not make changes to the existing school readiness goals.
+We approach school readiness goals as a continuum of learning for children ages birth to five.
 CC uses the Creative Curriculum, an evidence-based curriculum that serves as the foundation for CC's program.
 CC uses the Teaching Strategies Gold online child outcomes assessment system three times a year to collect information about children's development in combination with information gathered from parents and families at Family Conferences two times a year, and at Home Visits two times a year.
 Classroom teachers use daily observations and classroom data reports three times a year from Teaching Strategies Gold to gather data on the classroom and individual children.
 This information, along with the information gathered from families, is used in individualized lesson planning for each child in all classrooms.
 Teaching Strategies Gold is aligned with the Results Matter Initiative at the Colorado Department of Education.
 At the administrative level, reports are analyzed to help guide in training topics, supervision and monitoring, classroom materials, and for other decision-making purposes.

 CC utilizes iPads in all Head Start classrooms to better support children in their development.
 In addition, the Classroom Assessment Scoring System (CLASS) is used as an assessment tool to evaluate the interactions between students and teachers.
 The CC ECE program worked with the Colorado Department of Education's Results Matter Initiative and Teaching Strategies Gold to ensure the successful transition to, and implementation of, these tools.
 These systems allow the program to gather more meaningful data and to utilize this information for program planning.
 Teachers are now able to run reports such as the Class Profile report with no time delay to better individualize for children and their classrooms.
 Supervisors can see what is happening for every child and classroom and provide feedback in a timely fashion.
 Program planning is more meaningful, and reports help to guide program goals.
 CC has collaborated, and will continue to do so, with the other Delegate Agencies within DGKHS.
-CC will continue to work with staff to ensure data is being collected and utilized.
+Education Specialists will continue to work with staff to ensure data is being collected and utilized.